Skip to main content

 Do not create HTTP server root directories named Docs, Data, or Admin.
 These directories are reserved by MarkLogic Server for other purposes.
 Creating HTTP server root directories with these names can result in unpredictable behavior of the server and may also complicate the software upgrade process.

-10. Scroll down to the Authentication field.
+11. Scroll down to the authentication field.
 Select an authentication scheme, as described in Types of Authentication in Securing MarkLogic Server.
 The default is digest, which uses encrypted passwords.

-If you select application-level authentication, you will also need to fill in a default user.
-Any one accessing the HTTP server is automatically logged in as the default user until the user logs in explicitly.
+If you select application-level, you will also need to fill in a default user.
+Anyone accessing the HTTP server is automatically logged in as the default user until the user logs in explicitly.

 Warning

-12. Set any other properties for this App Server, as appropriate to your needs:
+13. Set any other properties for this app server, as appropriate to your needs:

 • last login and display last login are described in Storing and Monitoring the Last User Login Attempt.